bhja/ai/README.md

     Configure the env variable AWS_ACCESS_KEY and AWS_SECRET_KEY and AWS_REGION (Set this as US-EAST since most of models used are available in this region)
+    Enable the models that are required to test the 2 scenarios.
+The model ids are configured in the application.properties.

 ### Sample Request/Response ###